yifanfu01/stGrads/README.md

 .

 Contact& Bugs: yf_pumc#163.com
+Tutorial for 10x Visium with Cell2location: [Visium Tutorial](Demo_for_Visium.r)
-The tutorial handbook will be available soon.
+The other tutorial handbook will be available soon.